muafa7/http-from-tcp/README.md

 ## What this project does

 - Listens for incoming TCP connections
-- Reads incoming data as a stream
+- Reads incoming data as a stream (incremental reads, not one-shot buffers)
-- Splits messages by newline boundaries
-- Parses and validates HTTP/1.1 request lines
+- Parses and validates HTTP/1.1 request lines (method, target, version)
+- Parses request headers (case-insensitive keys, duplicate merging)
+- Parses request bodies when `Content-Length` is present
-- Includes tests for valid and invalid request formats
+- Includes tests for valid and invalid request formats (including split/chunked reads)

 ---